crossplane/docs/content/v1.11/getting-started/introduction.md

 {{< /hint >}}

 Platform teams define the custom APIs.
-These APIs can specify specific values like storage space in gigabytes, generic settings like `small` or `large`, or deployment options like `cloud` or `onprem`.
+These APIs can define specific values like storage space in gigabytes, generic settings like `small` or `large`, deployment options like `cloud` or `onprem`.
 Crossplane doesn't limit the API definitions.

 The _Composite Resource Definition's_ `kind` is from Crossplane.
 ```yaml